realSynced/realSynced/README.md

 ### 👨🏽‍💻 About Me :

-- :telescope: I’m currently a student, learning Web Developing on my own time.
-In addition to that, I have experience with Java and Python coding languages..
+- :telescope: I’m currently a High School student, working on projects & businesses in my freetimne.
+In addition to that, I like learning new programming languages, and am currently refining my skills in python.

-- :seedling: Learning libraries such as ReactJS and NextJS Framework.
+- :seedling: My favorite framework, in relation to the React programming language is NextJS.
+It's the first framework I've worked with, and I love it for it's complex simplicity.

-- :zap: In my free time, I like to read articles about the latest tech discoveries, and work on projects.
+- :zap: In my free time I like to read articles about the latest tech discoveries, and work on self-improvement.

 ---